falcon-computing/genome-release/docs/README.md

 | -s | --skip-concat | | produce a set of VCF files instead of one |

 ### fcs-genome ug
 This method is the equivalent of UnifiedGenotype in GATK.
 It takes a BAM file as an input and generates a VCF file.
-It accepts options from GATK through `--extra-option`
+It accepts options from GATK through `--extra-option`.
+With --extra-options, multiple BAM files can be taken as follows: –extra-options “-I bam1.bam -I bam2.bam…”

 | Option | Alternative | Argument | Description |
 | --- | --- | --- | --- |